A PDF version of the following report can be found here.

 Mr Isaam Bin Haris, Universal College Lahore

-Prof Tamara Hervey, University of Sheffield
+Prof Tamara Hervey, City, University of London

 Rapporteur, European Union